Skip to content

 Name Type Required Default Description

-SyncRuleId int Yes The ID of the synchronisation rule.
+SyncRuleId int Yes The ID of the Synchronisation Rule.
 Accepts pipeline input.
 Alias: Id.

 TargetMetaverseAttributeId int Yes (Import sets) The metaverse attribute to write to (import direction)

-TargetConnectedSystemAttributeId int Yes (Export sets) The connected system attribute to write to (export direction)
+TargetConnectedSystemAttributeId int Yes (Export sets) The Connected System attribute to write to (export direction)

-SourceConnectedSystemAttributeId int[] Yes (ImportAttribute set) One or more connected system attribute IDs to read from
+SourceConnectedSystemAttributeId int[] Yes (ImportAttribute set) One or more Connected System attribute IDs to read from

 SourceMetaverseAttributeId int[] Yes (ExportAttribute set) One or more metaverse attribute IDs to read from

 Expression string Yes (ImportExpression, ExportExpression sets) A DynamicExpresso expression.
-Use mv["Name"] for metaverse attributes and cs["Name"] for connected system attributes.
+Use mv["Name"] for metaverse attributes and cs["Name"] for Connected System attributes.

 Output